rhyslwells/Data-Archive/content/standardised/Classification.md

 Classifiers are essential in **automated decision-making** and **predictive analytics**.
 They enable systems to make predictions or decisions based on data, reducing human intervention and improving efficiency.

+**Classifier**: This is a type of model used for classification tasks, where the goal is to predict discrete labels or categories.
+For example, a classifier might be used to determine whether an email is spam or not spam, or to identify the species of a flower based on its features.
+As apposed to a Regressor ([[Regression]])

 ### Examples of Classifiers:

 1. **[[Naive Bayes]]**: A probabilistic classifier based on Bayes' theorem.
 It's simple and fast, especially effective for text classification.